 Did you know that February 11 is International Day of Women and Girls in Science?
 In honor of this special day, today’s blog post will give you a glimpse behind the scenes of MED-EL HQ in Austria and show you some of the talented women working here.

 People from over 50 countries work at our headquarters in Innsbruck.
 Bringing knowledge and experience from various fields and cultures together, they make MED-EL an exciting place to work.
-Meet five women from all over the world and discover how they use their scientific knowledge and skills in their work at MED-EL.
+Meet six women from all over the world and discover how they use their scientific knowledge and skills in their work at MED-EL.

 Wilnelia, Medical Writer, Clinical Research